polaris-slo-cloud/containerd-shim-cwasi/README.md

 ## Contributing

 Contributions are welcome!
-Please fork this repository and open a pull request with your changes.
+We would like to hear it from you.
+For any questions or suggestions open an issue or start a discussion.
+For contributions please fork this repository and open a pull request with your changes.

 ## License